 Ingredients for 3-Ingredient Oatmeal Cookies:

 Ripe Bananas: Be sure you use very ripe bananas that have plenty of brown spots for the best result.
-The riper the banana, the sweeter it will be, which will ensure these cookies turn out nice and tasty.
+The riper the banana, the sweeter it will be, which will ensure these oatmeal banana cookies turn out perfectly sweet for the best results.

 If you’re fine with the added sugar, use sweetened peanut butter or almond butter to ramp up the sweetness of the cookies.
 If you prefer keeping the cookies refined sugar-free, go with an unsweetened nut butter.